Councillor Santos Urges Premier Ford to Show Leadership Not Dictate One-Sided Terms on Speed Camera Ban

 UPDATE: Impact of Regeneration Outreach operations at Grace United Church property

 For 20 years, Regeneration Outreach has provided essential services to Brampton’s most vulnerable residents.
 Their work has touched countless lives, and our community is grateful for their contribution.
 However, Downtown Brampton is in a time of transition.
-With new housing development, businesses, childcare centres, and recreation facilities, our city core is becoming a vibrant hub.
-The […]
+With new housing development, businesses, childcare centres, and recreation facilities, our city core is becoming a vibrant hub. […]

 Getting the facts straight; busting common myths about Brampton’s Automated Speed Enforcement program